ericwlange/AndroidJSCore/README.md

     APP_ABI := armeabi armeabi-v7a

-in jni/Application.mk to add the appropriate platforms.
+in AndroidJSCoreJNI/jni/Application.mk to add the appropriate platforms.

 #### Step 2: Import the AndroidJSCore project into Eclipse

-For this to work, you must have the [Android ADT plugin] (which includes the SDK) and [NDK] installed.
+To build the AndroidJSCoreJNI library, you must have the [Android ADT plugin] (which includes the SDK) and [NDK] installed.
 You will have needed both the SDK and NDK in Step 1 as well.
 You will also want to make sure you have the [CDT plugin] if you want to work with the C++ (JNI) code.

 #### Step 3: Point Eclipse at your NDK
 Set the path for the NDK you installed in Preferences->Android->NDK->NDK Location

 #### Step 4: Set environment variables
 You need to set 2 environment variables.
-Right-click on AndroidJSCore project and select Properties->C/C++ Build->Environment.
+Right-click on AndroidJSCoreJNI project and select Properties->C/C++ Build->Environment.
 Set the following variables:
-  * ANDROID_NDK_ROOT to point at your NDK location (e.g. /Users/eric/workspace/android-ndk-r9d)
+  * ANDROID_NDK_ROOT to point at your NDK location (e.g. /Users/Eric/workspace/android-ndk-r9d)
-  * NDK_MODULE_PATH to point to where you installed the JavaScriptCore libraries/includes in step 1 (e.g. /Users/eric/workspace/AndroidModuleReleases)
+  * NDK_MODULE_PATH to point to where you installed the JavaScriptCore libraries/includes in step 1 (e.g. /Users/Eric/workspace/AndroidModuleReleases)

-#### Step 5: Build AndroidJSCore app
+#### Step 5: Build AndroidJSCoreExample app
 You should now be able to build the example app.
-For now, you can start with this as the baseline for your project.
-I will be separating the library from the example app so that you can just build a JAR and drop it into your project's /libs directory, but that is not done yet.

 One final note: You should add some memory to Eclipse if you haven't already done that.
 [Here] is a Mac tutorial.
 Bump it up to 1024m (-Xmx1024m).
 The C/C++ indexer can